-Sometimes sellers want to sell their home without the representation of a licensed real estate agent.
+Sometimes sellers want to sell their home without the representation of a licensed real estate agent (FSBO, For Sale By Owner).
 But to try to encourage agents to show their home to a buyer, those same sellers might offer a buyer’s agent a commission (often somewhere between 2.5 and 3%, but it varies).
 The sellers are surprised when they don’t get a ton of real estate professionals clamoring to see and show their properties.

 What’s going on?
 Why are licensed real estate sales people sometimes (or often) reluctant to show the home of an “unrepresented seller” (or “for sale by owner” seller)?

 There are a couple of reasons why Realtors and other licensees may not be wildly enthusiastic about getting into a transaction with an unrepresented seller.

 - There is more liability for the licensed real estate professional

 - There is the risk of “implied agency“